Patricia Petibon

-Patricia Petibon (born 27 February 1970) is a French soprano.
+Patricia Josette Petibon (/fr/; born 27 February 1970) is a French soprano.

 Life

-Born in Montargis, Petibon's parents were both teachers.
-She initially studied the visual arts, including painting and subsequently changed her academic focus and earned a bachelor's degree in musicology.
+Petibon was born in Montargis, the daughter of two teachers.
+She initially studied the visual arts, including painting, and subsequently changed her academic focus, earning a bachelor's degree in musicology.
 She later studied music at the Paris Conservatoire, where her teachers included Rachel Yakar, and from which she graduated with a first prize in 1995.

 Petibon made her professional stage debut in Paris in 1996 in Rameau's Hippolyte et Aricie.
 She became a member of Les Arts Florissants and worked regularly with William Christie.
-In various awards under the auspices of Victoires de la musique classique, she was named Best Young Talent in 1998 and as Best Opera Singer in 2001 and 2003.
+Under the auspices of Victoires de la musique classique, she was named Best Young Talent in 1998 and Best Opera Singer in 2001 and 2003.
 She has made commercial recordings for such labels as Deutsche Grammophon and Erato.

 In August 2010 she appeared at the Salzburg Festival in Vera Nemirova's production of Lulu with Marc Albrecht conducing the Vienna Philharmonic.

 In March 2012 Petibon debuted as Donna Anna in Don Giovanni at the Paris Opera.
 In summer, she performed Susanna in The Marriage of Figaro at the Aix-en-Provence Festival.

 In July 2015 she performed the title role of Alcina at the Aix-en-Provence Festival.

 Petibon has a son, Léonard, from her previous relationship with French composer Éric Tanguy.
 She is the widow of the French jazz violinist Didier Lockwood.